learn2therm/PairProphet/docs/component_docs.md

 1. for the first option, explicitly integrate with the upstream and downstream components especially when we have a small dataset
 2. for the second approach, parse, filter, and compute metrics of interest for a large dataset

+## API Component Three: hmmer.py
+        **Params:** sampled sequence data from component 1

+        **Inputs:** protein pair amino acid sequences (API) or sequences

+        **Outputs:** 45 columns of the main informaition for the sequences

+        **Packages:** pandas, requests, urllib.parse, time, httpx, nest_asyncio, asyncio, json, concurrent.futures

+**Use case**:

+        The API code comprises the asynchronous implementation of HMMER using the online server API provided by EBI.
+This solution submits multiple protein sequences for HMMER analysis and processes the server's responses concurrently.
+It handles request failures through a retry mechanism and parallelizes response processing with a process pool executor.

+**Code**:
+        The code mainly includes four functions that are below.

+        1. send_request(): Submits a protein sequence for analysis to the HMMER server.

+        *Parameters*:
+                semaphore: An asyncio.Semaphore instance.
+This semaphore controls the number of concurrent requests made to the HMMER API.
+                sequence: A string representing the protein sequence to be analyzed.
+                client: An instance of httpx.AsyncClient.
+This is the HTTP client used to send the request.
+        *Return*:
+                response: The httpx.Response object received from the HMMER API.
+        *Exception Handling*:
+                Raises an httpx.HTTPStatusError if the HTTP request returned an error status code.
+                Raises an httpx.TimeoutException if the request times out.

+        2. process_response(): Processes the server's responses and handles request retries.
+This function processes the response received from the HMMER API.
+If a request fails, it will attempt to retry the request up to max_retries times.

+        *Parameters*:
+                semaphore: An asyncio.Semaphore instance.
+This semaphore controls the number of concurrent requests made to the HMMER API.
+                sequence: A string representing the protein sequence associated with the response.
+                response: An httpx.Response object.
+This is the response received from the HMMER API.
+                client: An instance of httpx.AsyncClient.
+This is the HTTP client used to send subsequent requests if necessary.
+                pid: An integer representing the protein ID associated with the sequence. max_retries (optional): An integer specifying the maximum number of retries for failed requests.
+Defaults to 3.
+        *Return*:
+                A pandas DataFrame containing the search results for the protein sequence, or None if an error occurred.
+        *Exception Handling*:
+                Raises a KeyError if the expected key is not found in the response.
+                Raises a json.JSONDecodeError if JSON decoding fails.

+        3. hmmerscanner(): Submits multiple protein sequences for HMMER analysis and processes the server's responses concurrently.

+        *Parameters*:
+                df: A pandas DataFrame containing protein sequences.
+                k: An integer specifying the number of protein sequences to search.
+                max_concurrent_requests: An integer specifying the maximum number of concurrent requests to the HMMER API.
+                output_path: A string specifying the directory where the output data will be stored.
+        *Return*:
+                A pandas DataFrame containing the search results for all protein sequences.
+        *Exception Handling*:
+                Raises a ValueError if the number of sequences exceeds the limit of 1000.

+        4. run_hmmerscanner(): A wrapper function that sets up the event loop and initiates the asynchronous HMMER scanning process.

+        *Parameters*:
+                df: A pandas DataFrame containing protein sequences.
+                k: An integer specifying the number of protein sequences to search.
+                max_concurrent_requests: An integer specifying the maximum number of concurrent requests to the HMMER API.
+        *Return*:
+                A pandas DataFrame containing the search results for all protein sequences.
+        *Exception Handling*:
+                Raises a nest_asyncio.NestingError if the event loop is already running.
+                Propagates any exceptions raised by the hmmerscanner() function.

+        The send_request() and process_response() functions are utilized within the hmmerscanner() function, which uses asyncio tasks to manage the concurrent execution of these functions.

+**Important Points to Note**:

+        send_request(): This function submits a protein sequence for analysis to the HMMER server.
+The sequence is sent as a POST request.
+A semaphore is used to control the concurrency level of the requests, which avoids overloading the server.

+        process_response(): This function processes the server's response and handles retries for failed requests.
+It retrieves the redirect URL from the response's headers, sends a GET request to the URL, and retrieves the search results from the JSON response.
+In case of a read timeout, the function retries the request with exponential backoff, up to a maximum number of retries.
+If the response contains hits, it constructs a pandas DataFrame from the hits and returns it.
+Otherwise, it returns None.

+        hmmerscanner(): This function concurrently submits multiple protein sequences for HMMER analysis and processes the server's responses.
+It first checks if the number of sequences exceeds the limit of 1000, and if it does, it suggests the user to use the local function and returns an empty DataFrame.
+Otherwise, it creates tasks for sending requests and processing responses and gathers the results from all tasks.
+Finally, it constructs a DataFrame containing the search results for all protein sequences and saves it to a CSV file.

+        run_hmmerscanner(): This function sets up the event loop and initiates the asynchronous HMMER scanning process.
+It applies nest_asyncio to allow nested usage of asyncio.run() and then runs the hmmerscanner() function in the event loop.

+**Test**:

+        The testing phase will involve validating input sequence data, ensuring successful creation of input files, as well as verifying the creation of HMMER output files.
+We will also validate the correct chunking of sequences and the functioning of the embarrassingly parallel Python technique in the HMMER running subcomponent.
+The development and testing of the parsing and computation of functional pairs from HMMER outputs subcomponent are ongoing.
+        To use the asynchronous HMMER scanner, simply import the code and call the run_hmmerscanner() function with the appropriate arguments.
+For example:

+        """
+        df = pd.read_csv('protein_sequences.csv')
+        k = 500
+        max_concurrent_requests = 50
+        run_hmmerscanner(df, k, max_concurrent_requests)
+        This will run the HMMER scanner on the first 500 protein sequences from the input DataFrame, with a maximum of 50 concurrent requests to the HMMER server.
+The results will be returned as a DataFrame.
+        """

+**Possible Errors**:

+        httpx.HTTPStatusError: If the HTTP request returned a status code that denotes an error. httpx.TimeoutException: If the request times out.
+        KeyError: If expected key is not found in the response. json.JSONDecodeError: If JSON decoding fails.
+        ValueError: If the number of sequences exceeds the limit of 1000. nest_asyncio.NestingError: If the event loop is already running.

 # Component 4 - Acquire structural information
 ## Software Component Four: find_structures.py